blue graphic blue graphic

 President Clinton and First Lady Visit The Inn

-President Bill Clinton and first lady Hillary Rodham Clinton visit with the families staying at The Inn.
+President Bill Clinton and First Lady Hillary Rodham Clinton visited the families staying at The Inn.

 1996-1998